You must make sure that your private water supply is maintained.

 Cleaning holding tanks

 Over time, particles of dirt and minerals known as sediment will build up at the bottom of your tank.
-This might make your water dirty, or allow microorganisms to grow in it.
+This might make your water dirty, or allow bugs to grow in it.

 Clean your tank regularly to avoid any contamination.